top of page

 • Fresh parsley, to garnish

-1. Start with a marinade (the secret to flavour):
+1. Start with a Marinade

-3. Build your base:
+3. Build Your Base

-4. Brown that bird:
+4. Brown the Chicken

-5. Add the flour & tomato paste:
+5. Add the Flour & Tomato Paste

-6. Layer it up:
+6. Layer It Up

-7. Lid on.
-Wine in hand.
-Relax.
+7. Lid On, Wine in Hand, Relax

-8. The big reveal:
+8. The Big Reveal

 Once the chicken is tender and the sauce is rich and glossy, it’s ready.
 Garnish with chopped parsley and serve straight from the pot.